istio/istio.io/content/about/contribute/creating-and-editing-pages/index.md

 ---
-title: Writing a New Topic
+title: Creating and Editing Pages
-description: Explains the mechanics of creating new documentation pages.
+description: Explains the mechanics of creating and maintaining documentation pages.
 weight: 30
 aliases:
     - /docs/welcome/contribute/writing-a-new-topic.html
     - /docs/reference/contribute/writing-a-new-topic.html
+    - /about/contribute/writing-a-new-topic.html
 keywords: [contribute]
 ---

-This page shows how to create a new Istio documentation topic.
+This page shows how to create and maintain Istio documentation topics.

 ## Before you begin

-You first need to create a fork of the Istio documentation repository as described in [Working with GitHub](/about/contribute/github/).
+Before you can work on Istio documentation, you first need to create a fork of the Istio documentation repository as described in
+[Working with GitHub](/about/contribute/github/).

 ## Choosing a page type